Graduate Music Audition Requirements

 Auditions should be performed without accompaniment (although playback of electronics on CD or MP3 player is acceptable).

-On marimba, perform three works of contrasting styles totaling a minimum of 20 minutes.
-At least two of these must utilize four mallets.
+- On marimba, perform three works of contrasting musical styles totaling a minimum of 20 minutes.
 Adaptations are welcome, but one or two works must have been composed since 1970.
-You are encouraged to program creatively so as to represent your skills well and also demonstrate something unique about yourself as a musician.
+(Optionally, one work may be performed on vibraphone.)

-Applicants may be asked to sight read.
+- Applicants may be asked to sight-read.

 Opera